by Alan Questel

-Alan: I've thought about this a lot.
-Of course any training with the body has an affect on the voice.
+Alan: I’ve thought about this a lot.
+Of course, any training with the body has an affect on the voice.
 But we seem to be able to change (and maintain the change) in how we move, more easily than making a sustainable change in our vocal apparatus.
 I think the more common approach to our movement and voice is through exercise.
-It works for some people some of the time, but it doesn't really teach a whole lot about how we do something.
+It works for some people some of the time, but it doesn’t really teach a whole lot about how we do something.
 We repeat the exercises until, hopefully, something changes.
 More often we simply take on or superimpose new habits that eventually are just as limiting as our original vocal habits.
-Now what I like to think about is "What is this thing we call a voice?
+Now what I like to think about is “What is this thing we call a voice?
 What is it used for?
-How do I come to understand it more fully?"
+How do I come to understand it more fully?”
 You know the koan, if a tree falls in the forest and there is no one there to hear it, does it make a sound?
-Well I am not going to presume to answer this, but to me it evokes the question of listening.
+Well, I am not going to presume to answer this, but to me, it evokes the question of listening.
 After all, our voice is used to communicate, and to communicate it needs to be heard, which means there needs to be a listener.
 Where most communications fall short is in the lack of clarity in the intention behind it.
-Which means we can train and exercise our voice forever but unless we connect what we say to what we intend to mean, and connect that to the world around us, then we are only having a conversation with ourselves.
+Which means we can train and exercise our voice forever, but unless we connect what we say to what we intend to mean, and connect that to the world around us, then we are only having a conversation with ourselves.

 St. Cyr: So how does the Feldenkrais Method help us with this?

 Alan: Throughout the whole method is the idea that we can more and more clearly and accurately fulfill our intentions in actions.
 With our body, our voice, our whole self, we can interact with the world in ways that lead to new actions.
-But to do this we need to learn to listen more effectively.
+But to do this, we need to learn to listen more effectively.

-What we do with our voice needs to be listened to, so to me it is obvious that as we train our voice we also need to train how we listen.
+What we do with our voice needs to be listened to, so to me, it is obvious that as we train our voice, we also need to train how we listen.
 I experimented with this with a few groups and found that as the students became more capable of listening, both to themselves and others, their communications became clearer and the quality of their voices became more expressive and easier to hear and listen to.

 St. Cyr: So what is the major focus of your interest right now in doing Feldenkrais with actors?

-Alan: I'm fascinated with the idea of falling and all of its ramifications.
-I've actually been interested with the relationship between falling and creativity for over 20 years.
+Alan: I’m fascinated with the idea of falling and all of its ramifications.
+I’ve actually been interested in the relationship between falling and creativity for over 20 years.
 Falling says so much about our experiences: falling in love, falling apart, falling down, fear of falling, falling asleep, falling out of favor, falling all over yourself.
 I think it is a metaphor for many areas in our lives and as we explore our capacity to fall through the Feldenkrais Method we begin to understand something deeper about ourselves.
-Falling certainly brings to mind the idea of taking risks and this is an essential ingredient to being creative.
+Falling certainly brings to mind the idea of taking risks, and this is an essential ingredient to being creative.

 St. Cyr: But how do we over ride our fear of falling?

 Alan: Good question!
 I think a story might explain it.
 Years ago Ben Gurion came to see Moshe.
 They were good friends in Israel.
 Ben Gurion said that he had always wanted to be able to stand on his head and asked Moshe to teach him.
-Moshe agreed and a week later Ben Gurion came to see Moshe and told him that everyone is saying he should not do such a thing, that he is 70 years old and could have a stroke and die.
-Moshe thought about for a while and said "So what are you worried about, you'll be dead, I'll be the man who killed Ben Gurion."
+Moshe agreed, and a week later Ben Gurion came to see Moshe and told him that everyone is saying he should not do such a thing, that he is 70 years old and could have a stroke and die.
+Moshe thought about for a while and said: “So what are you worried about, you’ll be dead, I’ll be the man who killed Ben Gurion.”
 They had a good laugh and proceeded to explore standing on the head.
 But here is the interesting part, What is it that prevents a person from standing on their head?